Test-Automation-Group-NL/tech-radar/README.md

      $ docker run -p 8080:8080 -v $PWD:/app -w /app -it node:18 /bin/sh -c 'npm install && npm run dev'

 After building it will start on `localhost:8080`.

+## Run locally

+1. Clone the project
+2. Install all dependencies with `npm i`
+3. Run the development server with ` npm run local:dev`, this will
+  - build the radar
+  - watch the `radar.json` file and will copy it to the `dist` folder on file changes
+  - starts a server which can be accessed on `https://localhost:8080`

+You can now adjust the `radar.json` file.
+Changes will be copied to the `dist` folder and can be seen by refreshing the browser